Connect with others who understand.

 What MyPsoriasisTeam Members Say About Massage

-Several MyPsoriasisTeam members commented on massage therapy:
+Several MyPsoriasisTeam members have shared their experiences with massage therapy:

 • “I start each day with a gentle myofascial massage of my forearms, taking care not to cause more irritation but enough to improve circulation.”